Word page

 Common questions

 • What does sliver mean?
-It means a thin fragment, strip, or slice; also, to split into slivers.
+A thin fragment, strip, or slice; also, to split into slivers.

 • How do you pronounce sliver?
 It is commonly pronounced SLIV-er.